-What Shows Are Like Brooklyn Nine-Nine?
+What Series Are Like Brooklyn Nine-Nine?

 We have a unique relationship with TV shows.
 They inextricably form part of our life and fit in our often mundane schedule to give us occasional laughs.
 These shows often feature an ensemble cast, be it F.R.I.E.N.D.S. or The Big Bang Theory.

 Among them is a multiple Emmy and Golden Globe-winning sitcom, Brooklyn Nine-Nine.
 Set up in the vicinity of a New York neighborhood, Brooklyn's 99th precinct, it is a cop comedy with a fantastic ensemble cast.
 Featuring Andy Samberg in the central role, this sitcom has an interesting set of characters, which is aimed at breaking stereotypes.

 Produced as a single-camera comedy, it’s a fresh whiff among tons of laughter track-supported sitcoms.
 The dysfunctional relationships and people are what makes it both identifiable and funny.

 It is also fast-paced, unlike its contemporaries, not wasting any time to get to the crux.
 But there is a limited amount of what we can take, and after binge-watching several episodes, we are left high and dry.

 Worry not!
 I have got you covered.
 I have compiled a list of several similar series like Brooklyn Nine-Nine that will continue to bring a smile to your face.

 - Reno 911

 - Silicon Valley

 Cops and comedy seem like an unlikely combination, but that's why we like Brooklyn Nine-Nine.
 Shot in mockumentary-style, you would love Reno 911 for the same reasons.